 The examination methods in the programme include written examinations, interim tests, homework assignments, practical work, written reports, and oral presentations.
 The examination methods are aligned with the course goals.
 In most courses, multiple examination methods are scheduled.
 The final grade of a course is the weighted outcome of the grades of these examinations.
 If they are part of the course examinations, homework assignments have a limited weight of maximum 30 % to 40 % of the final course grade to counter any effects of free-riding.
 Examinations are assessed and graded by lecturers and teaching assistants together, working on the basis of answer keys.
-The examination methods for the Internship are practical work, reports and oral presentations.
+Internships in the Science, Business and Policy track are supervised and assessed by the supervisors, being the Master Mathematics staff member, Science, Business and Policy instructor and internship organisation supervisors.

 The final Master Research Project is conducted in one of the research groups of the Department of Mathematics of the Bernoulli Institute.
 Every academic year, information meetings are scheduled to inform students about the procedures and organisation of the projects.
 Before starting the project, students are to draft the project proposal and the project plan.
 They do this in cooperation with their supervisor.
 Master Research Projects have fixed deadlines.
 Not meeting the deadline will result in a fail and the need for an improvement plan.
 Students meet with their supervisor regularly.
 In an interim evaluation in the course of the process, the progress is discussed.
 The results of the Master Research Projects are presented by students both in writing and in oral presentations.
 These results are assessed by the supervisor and the second reader.
 The assessment criteria are scientific quality, research project management, written report and final presentation/colloquium.
 The examiners use standard assessment forms.
-Master Research Projects are checked for plagiarism.
+Master Research Projects are checked for plagiarism, but not all of them.

 In the programme, measures have been taken to ensure the quality of examinations and assessments.
 The assessment plan for the programme outlines the relations between the intended learning outcomes and the courses, the examination forms adopted for the courses and the examiners for the courses.
 Per course, at least two examiners have been appointed.
 For each of the courses, the relations between the course goals, the study methods and the examination methods, including the grading scheme have been drafted.
 The draft examinations of the courses are peer-reviewed.
 Students are given the opportunity to inspect their marked work.
-The Board of Examiners on a regular basis reviews the examinations of a number of courses and samples of Master Research Projects and Master Research Projects assessment forms.
+The Board of Examiners on a regular basis reviews the examinations of a number of courses and samples of Master Research Projects and Master Research Project assessment forms.

 The examination board monitors the contents and quality of the Mastermath courses and of the examinations of these courses.
 Mastermath presents the course records, examination reports and the names of the examiners for the courses to the examination boards of the participating universities.
 These boards verify the quality of the courses and of the examinations.
-If one board, notably of the institute offering the course, approves of the quality, the other boards accept this decision as their own.
+If one board, notably of the institution offering the course, approves of the quality, the other boards accept this decision as their own.
 The examination boards of all of the programmes, participating in Mastermath, meet yearly to discuss the Mastermath examinations' and assessments' quality assurance.
 The Teaching and Examination Regulations of this programme apply for the Mastermath courses.